rust-lang/book/src/ch17-02-concurrency-with-async.md

 </Listing>

-This does something very similar to what the thread-base implementation did, as we can see from the output when we run it.
+This does something very similar to what the thread-based implementation did, as we can see from the output when we run it.
 (As with the threading example, you may see a different order in your own terminal output when you run this.)